-These annual consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These annual consolidated financial statements ("financial statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-These annual consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of derivative financial instruments at fair value through profit and loss.
+These financial statements have been prepared under the historical cost convention, as modified by the revaluation of derivative financial instruments at fair value through profit and loss.

-Amounts presented in these annual consolidated financial statements and the notes hereto are in Canadian dollars, the Company's presentation currency, unless otherwise stated.
+Amounts presented in these financial statements and the notes hereto are in Canadian dollars, the Company's presentation currency, unless otherwise stated.

-The Company reclassified amounts in the Statement of Operations in connection with sales of assets and business operations of its Steel Pipe Manufacturing and Steel Pipe Distribution operating segments (Note 21).
-The Company reclassified operations associated with assets and liabilities of these segments as discontinued operations for all periods presented.
+On July 15, 2014, the Company closed the sale transaction of assets and ongoing business operations of its steel pipe manufacturing division and steel pipe distribution division (Note 21).
+The Company reclassified operations associated with assets and liabilities of these segments as discontinued operations for all periods presented in 2014.

-The consolidated financial statements for the year ended December 31, 2014 were authorized for issue by the Board of Directors on March 30, 2015.
+These financial statements for the year ended December 31, 2015 were authorized for issue by the Board of Directors on March 29, 2016.